eulersson/PhongoClapRT/FinalSubmission/README.md

 X Get proper Phong model behaviour
 X Light Fallof
-X Assert that user does not enter anti-alising that is less than 1
+X Assert that user does not enter anti-alising that is less than 1 X Fake specular highlights on reflective and refractive materials creating diameter around light X Simple Parser: Boost Tokenizer
-- Fake specular highlights on reflective and refractive materials creating diameter around light
+- Fix shadows --> they should accept a multiplying float instead of a boolean on/off, I can work them out by analysing angle between normal and incoming light and then raise the cosine to get smooth shadows.
 - Solve problem with ambient lights
-- Ambient Occlusion
+- Write Docs and tidy up code

-~ Simple Parser: Boost Tokenizer
+- (after deadline) Ambient Occlusion
-- Write Docs
+- (after deadline) Depth of Field
 - (after deadline) Implement OpenSubDiv
 - (after deadline) Implement OpenEXR
 - (after deadline) Stochastic Sampling to break aliasing